Fresh Enterprise is a food education programme devised for secondary schools with our partners, Belazu.

 About Fresh Enterprise

-In 2019, we worked with eight secondary schools from the London Borough of Ealing and its neighbouring Boroughs.
-The programme started with a tour of Belazu's specialist premises in Greenford for four of the schools, where they meet the people behind the products, from production line to packing, all the way to distribution and marketing.
-Students then heard about Belazu's inspiring story which began when two boys met on their first day at secondary school and be introduced to a whole range of careers in food.
+In 2020, we worked with eight secondary schools from the London Borough of Ealing and its neighbouring Boroughs.
+The programme started with a tour of Belazu's specialist premises in Greenford for four of the schools, where they met the people behind the products, from production line to packing, all the way to distribution and marketing.
+Students heard about Belazu's inspiring story which began when two boys met on their first day at secondary school and went on to explore a whole range of careers in food.

-Next up, all eight schools were visited by food teacher Michaela Bowles for a creative cooking session, where students focussed on taste and flavours and were challenged with creating a brand new Belazu product.
+Next up, all eight schools were visited by food teacher Liz Straw for a creative cooking session, where students focused on taste and flavours and were challenged with creating a brand new Belazu product.

-The students who created the tastiest products at the cooking session presented their work to Belazu’s founders along with their development chef and marketing guru.
-The winning products were selected by Belazu and have been put into production!
-2019's winners were:
+The students who created the tastiest products at the cooking session presented their pastes virtually to Belazu’s founders along with their development chef and marketing guru.
+Stuents from Northolt High School were crowned the winners and their product will be put into production to be sold on Belazu's website!